BKnights/KotN-Netsuite/README.md

 - exposeImageNames and exposeItemTemplate are the sources for a couple of bundles 156149 and 41518 respectively.
 These copy some values from item record fields to expose them for search criteria and results.

+- calc*Dates functions are examples of doing business day calculations.
+ Originally written to calculate expected delivery dates. calcNSWBusinessDays includes Easter and mandated days that don't necessarily follow a standard date or something like 2nd Monday of the month pattern.